 9. Chronic Fatigue

 Chronic Fatigue Syndrome is a condition of extreme fatigue for no known reason.
-There is also no known cure for this syndrome, which can be very frustrating for those suffering from it.
-14 A Japanese study showed that heat therapy using saunas can help patients suffering from Chronic Fatigue Syndrome suffer less of the condition’s symptoms.
+There is also no known cure for this syndrome, which can be debilitating for those suffering from it.
+A Japanese study showed that heat therapy using saunas can help patients suffering from Chronic Fatigue Syndrome suffer less of the condition’s symptoms.
 15

 10. Healthy, Younger-Looking Skin